Passive aggression is as annoying as it is common.

 That ‘s why they will often say yes while delaying the execution as an act of subversion and/or to get out of tasks.

 This is how many couples get locked in perennial infight.
 See here an example from the movie “The Breakup”:

 Her: Well, I’m gonna go do the dishes.

 Her: It’d be nice if you helped me

 I’ll get them a little bit later.
 I’m just gonna hit the streets here for a little bit.

-Note: passive aggressive is a type of communication and patter of behavior.
+Note: passive aggression is a type of communication and pattern of behavior.
 But it doesn’t mean necessarily “being wrong”.

 Her: Gary, come on, I don’t want to do them later.
 Let’s just do them now.
 It’ll take 15 minutes.

 Him: (..)
 If I could just sit here, let my food digest, and just try to enjoy the quiet for a little bit.